will-wright-eng/eng-setup/readme.md

 # repo rework

-converting this mess of bash scripts (see archive) into an ansible install
+I converting this mess of bash scripts into an ansible install

 ## setup